 The new edition of the incubator was initiated by co-pace together with HYVE.
 Not only the numerous, valuable concepts of the own employees were collected to identify currently relevant pain points and key technologies, but also to use them as a basis for concrete and scalable solutions.
 In addition to the submitted concepts, highly motivated employees also applied to help as “intrapreneurs” with the continuous further development of the ideas.
 During the incubation, the user-oriented evaluation and development of the concepts played a special role in order to ensure a problem-solution fit at all times.
 But also the practicability of the solution was forced, be it by a detailed technological elaboration of the solutions, software developments, strategy development and of course by the respective business models.

 The aim of this joint incubator was, together with HYVE, to transform innovative concepts into scalable service and product innovations.
 For this HYVE chose a 5-step approach.
 How can this succeed?
-You can find this out in our whitepaper, which you can download here in the new year!
+You can find this out in our whitepaper.

 Incubation‘s done!
 What’s next?